 Radamas II. widow Rasoaherina, who was formerly called Rabodo and was his cousin, too, was forced to marry the former premier minister.
 Her education was mainly influenced by the London Missionary Society.
 The continuation of her regency was conditioned: Any affairs concerning the kingdom should be done in reconciliation with the Hova (free citizens) class in the future, led by the prime minister of course.
-The public was informed that king Radama II. had commited suicide.
-There were rumours that Radama did not die during his strangulation hidden by a scarf, but in contrast lived up until old age at lake Kinkony in Northwestern Madagascar.
-Those rumours have never been proven.
+The public was informed that king Radama II. had committed suicide.
+There were rumors that Radama did not die during his strangulation hidden by a scarf, but in contrast, lived up until old age at lake Kinkony in Northwestern Madagascar.
+Those rumors have never been proven.
 The Merina people was not allowed to mourn king Radama’s II. death.

 Pictures in the slider: